-During the day, Shannon spent time cultivating her passion for jewelry design.
-She worked behind the scenes for many successful L.A. jewelry designers.
-She worked her way from production, to sample-making, to design, and then onto managementof both design and production teams.
+Since moving to Los Angeles in 1997, Shannon has cultivated her passions for both music and jewelry.
+By night she performed with rock bands on her violin and viola.
+By day she worked behind the scenes for many successful L.A. jewelry designers.
+She worked her way from production, to sample-making, to design, and then onto management of both design and production teams.
 She always kept a home studio to refine her skills and design concepts.
 Her double life as a designer-by-day and rocker-by-night culminated in the birth of a line attributed to an alter-ego she named Jack Astali.
 As the line evolved, its subversive, rebellious nature emerged.
-Hallmarks of ASTALI designs include rugged and unexpected materials – spent bullet casings, used guitar strings, snake vertebrae, buffalo teeth, vintage transit tokens, antique keys, and much more.
+Hallmarks of ASTALI designs include rugged and unexpected materials - bullet casings, fool's gold, snake vertebrae, buffalo teeth, vintage peepshow tokens, porcupine quills, reclaimed wood, and much more.

 ASTALI became a full-time endeavor when Shannon moved to New York in the Fall of 2008.
 After establishing her brand for 3 years on the East Coast, she has returned "home" to Los Angeles to build on that momentum from sunny California.
-When she isn’t making jewelry, Shannon spends a great deal of time doting on her brood of chinchillas, trying to understand why they do what they do.
+She continues to re-purpose the objects she collects, finding inspiration equally at Natural History museums and flea markets.

 When she is not making jewelry, Shannon is usually hanging out with her 6-year-old son, California Jones, who loves exploring in her studio.
 She also shares her work space with 4 chinchillas that have been along for her ride since the beginning.